This is HR’s time

 How HR leaders use Slack to increase their impact

-- Improving the way HR works with the entire company
+- The way HR works with the entire company

 Including better onboarding, communication, training, employee feedback management, performance reviews, raises, promotions, moves and job changes.

 Integrating with core HR software to speed up decision-making, centralize knowledge, keep everyone in the loop and support work from anywhere.